eze-kiel/tries/content/posts/first-steps-into-shellcodes.md

 It has a length of 37 bytes.

-If we check the compiled object with `objdump`, we clearly see that the address stored in RSI is relative to RPI:
+If we check the compiled object with `objdump`, we clearly see that the address stored in RSI is relative to RIP:

 ```
 $ objdump -M intel -d hellorel